AnnaliseW/Project-4-5/README.md

 - quantityPurchased: Represents the quantity of the product that has been purchased.

 **Constructors:**
--There are two ‘SoldProduct’ constructors.
+- There are two ‘SoldProduct’ constructors.
 One takes the individual variables, and the other takes the ‘Product’ object along with the quantity purchased.

 **Methods:**
 - getQuantityPurchased: An accessor method that returns the quantity of the product that has been purchased.